BIOL3111MtA2024/worm_composting/Code/WormDataImport.md

 ```

 ![](Figs/liquid_pellet_comparasion-1.png)<!-- -->
+Figure 3.
+Identification of colony types for pellet and vermicast liquid of experimental groups 1-5 from microscopy observations.
+The plot was created using R software.

-After the initial realization that there was less biodiversuty in bacterial colonies between treatments than the liquid, it was determined to be beneficial to compare the results between treatments.
+After the initial realization that there was less biodiversity in bacterial colonies between treatments than the liquid, it was determined to be beneficial to compare the results between treatments.
 This graphs supports that there is more biodiversity in colonies from the liquid of each treatment than from the solid vermicast.
-This suggests that the microbial biodiversity from vermicast systems is nt deriving from the gut of the worm.
+This suggests that the microbial biodiversity from vermicast systems is not deriving from the gut of the worm.

 # Analysis of bacterial colonies using microscopy

-To futher determine diffrences between bacteria types, microscopy was used.
-This helped t determine wether colonies that had similar appearance were actually the same bacteria through analysis of shape and gram-staining.
+To further determine differences between bacteria types, microscopy was used.
+This helped to determine whether colonies that had similar appearance were actually the same bacteria through analysis of shape and gram-staining.

 ## Analysis of bacterial shape